Skip to content

 We acknowledge that our disability pay gap will fluctuate as we increase sharing rates and the diversity of the organisation, but we are committed to creating an inclusive environment for all.

-Our 2022 median* disability pay gap is 2.6 per cent.
-This is lower than the national average of 13.8 per cent.
+Our median* disability pay gap has increased by 2.2 percentage points to 3.6% compared to last year.
+This remains lower than the UK average disability pay gap in 2021 of 13.8 per cent.

 You can read more about our disability data, the pay gap and the Disability Matters project in the full report.